ivobeerens-nl/blog/content/blog/2018/10/what-windows-10-version-for-my-vdi-desktop/index.md

   - "vdi"
   - "windows-10"
 author: Ivo Beerens
+url: /2018/10/24/what-windows-10-version-for-my-vdi-desktop/
 ---

+In a VDI project one of the questions in the design phase is always: “What version I use for my Windows 10 VDI desktop?”.
+Before Windows 10, the Operating System release cycle was approximate 3 to 5 years.
+With Windows 10 a new release management concept is introduced called “Windows as a Service (WaaS)”.
+WaaS includes:

 - **Feature updates**: Twice a year new feature updates to Windows 10 will be released
 - **Quality updates**: Deliver both security and non-security fixes every month on patch Tuesday such as: